HannahMarsh/pi_t-privacy-evaluation/README.md

 - $D$: Average number of checkpoint onions created by each client
 - $\chi$: The fraction of corrupted nodes
 - _StdDev_: Standard deviation of the number of onions received by each client
-- $x$: Server load (calculated as the number of checkpoint onions over the number of relays)
+- $x$: Signaficantly less than number of clients.
+Server load (calculated as the number of checkpoint onions over the number of relays)

 ## Experiment Setup